Salò: Education

-The commune has a library, the Biblioteca Civica di Salò.
+The comune has a library, the Biblioteca Civica di Salò.

 Sports

 Salò is home to the football team Feralpisalò, which was formed in 2009 after the merger of A.C.
 Salò and A.C.
 Feralpi Lonato.

 Municipal government

 Salò is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
 The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

 Since 1995 the mayor of Salò is directly elected by citizens, originally every four, then every five years.
-The current mayor is Gianpietro Cipani (FI), re-elected on 26 May 2019 with the 48.3% of the votes.
+The current mayor is Francesco Cagnini, a center-left independent, elected on 10 June 2024 with the 40% of the votes.